What Is A False Positive? How to Identify False Positives and False Negatives

 So, finding false negatives is really tricky.
 How will you know if there’s a bug you’ve missed?Back to top

 There are two primary causes of false positives and false negatives.

 Tools Make Mistakes

 Tools aren’t perfect.
 They make mistakes.
 And false positives and negatives are inevitable.

-That’s why it’s critical to have a human looking over your code — and any violations detected by the tool.
+That’s why it’s critical to have a human reviewing over your code — and any violations detected by the tool.

 For instance, you may have a rule that there can be no Divide By Zero (DBZ) issues.
 The tool may then flag a section of code with a DBZ issue.
 So, you take a closer look at it and realize that there isn’t actually an issue here.
 You just had a false positive.

 You might have coding rules that can’t be decided — they’re undecidable.
 And that means it can’t be enforced with 100% accuracy.

 How Does Undecidability Happen?